 Unsalted Butter - 4 tablespoons

-Plain & Cinnamon Raisin Brioche Bread – 6 slices of each flavor cut into approximately 3/4 inch slices.
+Plain and/or Cinnamon Raisin Brioche Bread – 6 slices cut into approximately 3/4 inch slices.
 To add a taste twist, I combined two flavors of brioche bread, plain and cinnamon raisin, as the latter gives it an additional hint of sweetness without making the overall dish cloyingly sweet.
 Brioche bread is a sweet, light yeast bread of French origin that maintains its texture well once dipped in the egg batter and fried.
 You'll find that regular sliced (sandwich) bread tends to yield soggy French toast, and while some recipes call for pre-toasting regular bread slices before dipping them in egg batter to reduce sogginess, using brioche bread bypasses this extra step, minimizes cleanup and results in a deliciously toasted texture.

 Optional ingredients used as toppings: